apptainer/singularity-userdocs/encryption.rst

         $ sudo SINGULARITY_ENCRYPTION_PEM_PATH=rsa.pem singularity build --encrypt encrypted.sif encrypted.def
         Starting build...

-In this case it is necessary to use the ``--encrypted`` flag since the presence of an environment variable alone will not trigger the encrypted build workflow.
+In this case it is necessary to use the ``--encrypt`` flag since the presence of an environment variable alone will not trigger the encrypted build workflow.

 ------------------------------
 Running an encrypted container
 ------------------------------

-To ``run``, ``shell``, or ``exec`` an encrypted image, the same credentials used to encrypt the image need to be supplied at runtime, either in a key-file supplying the private key or a plaintext passphrase.
+To ``run``, ``shell``, or ``exec`` an encrypted image, credentials to decrypt the image need to be supplied at runtime either in a key-file or a plaintext passphrase.

 Running a container encrypted with a passphrase
 ===============================================